How to Keep Your Dog's Paws Clean

 Stop Your Dog's Paws Getting Dirty

 Can you completely bypass the need to clean your dog's paws?
 Paw covers and boots can be a great option - sometimes.
-They're especially recommended at times when your dog's sensitive feet need extra protection - like during snowy weather, summer heat, or on rough hikes.
+They're especially recommended at times when your dog's sensitive feet need extra protection from the weather or rough ground.
 And of course, if your dog has a paw injury, covering their paws will help keep it clean.

 However, we've all seen the Youtube videos of dogs doing silly walks in their new boots - there are many dogs that won't tolerate paw covers.
-Dogs' paws naturally have a texture that helps them grip, so paw covers can feel uncomfortably slippery.
+Dogs' paws have natural friction, so paw covers can feel uncomfortably slippery.
 That's why we recommend using them when they're really necessary, rather than every time your dog goes outside.